NCBI-Codeathons/vcf-4-population-genomics-team-aribi-fattouch/README.md

-# [Tool name] : a tool for Genetic variation visua
+# [Tool name] : a tool for SARSCOV2 Genetic variation visualization

 ## Table of Contents